Kttra/CSharpCode/README.md

 **Links to Other Helpful Projects**
 ------------
 Here are some other C# projects that contain info on some more complicated concepts.
+As this project is more focused on showing the basics of C#, I felt that these other concepts warrant their own page.

 [Regex Patterns](https://github.com/Kttra/RegexPatterns) - Details on regex expressions and patterns.